 The market profile allows us to find 2 price points, the area between which we can call a zone of value, and we can separate unnecessary noise with its help.

-In fact, there are a lot of such indicators for displaying the market profile in MT4.
-Basically, they differ in visual trivia and additional functions, but from a practical point of view they are all the same.
+There are a lot of such indicators for displaying the market profile in MT4.
+They differ in visual trivia and additional functions, but from a practical point of view they are all the same.

 The indicator which I am citing in this article is called: riv_ay-TPOChart.
 It is installed on the chart as usual by the standard instructions which are on our website.